 Of course, this still leaves a lot of room for interpretation.
 So, who does the interpretation?
 Unfortunately, it is left to the House of Representatives to determine what constitutes an impeachable offense.
 This means that the process is essentially political.
 So, the House of Representatives can decide that a president’s willingness to perjure himself in order to avoid talking about his sex life is impeachable, while lying to Congress and the public to initiate a war which kills hundreds of thousands of people is not impeachable.
 Given what I laid out above, we see that that lying to a courtroom about your love affair is not something unique to the power of the presidency, but it is clear that lying about military intelligence regarding a pending war is specific to the office.
 So, while we might be able to come up with some guidelines about what SHOULD be considered impeachable, ultimately it is up to the House of Representatives.

 This brings us to another point, what is the effect of pursuing impeachment for partisan purposes as opposed to more legitimate purposes?
-There is a long and bloodied history in England that led to the creation of impeachment.
+Historically, there is a long and bloodied history in England that led to the creation of impeachment.
 Impeachment is a way to avoid some of the biggest calamities (think war) that can be caused by a runaway executive.
-It didn’t come about willy-nilly, but it’s necessity became obvious as a result of a destructive period in England that included the beheading of Kings.
-Therefore, it should be revered as a tool that we only use (but we definitely use) when an official commits an egregious “high” crime.
-When the Japanese were interned during World War II, we missed our opportunity to impeach FDR.
-However, our country did well to threaten Nixon with impeachment.
+It didn’t come about as an afterthought, but it’s necessity became obvious as a result of a destructive period in England that included the beheading of Kings.
+Therefore, it should be revered as a tool that we only use (but we definitely use) when an official commits a legitimately impeachable offence.
+When the Japanese were interned during World War II, we missed an opportunity to impeach FDR.
+However much you might like FDR, this executive action was clearly impeachable.
+Our country did well to threaten Nixon with impeachment.
 Nixon’s resignation reinforced the power and usefulness of the impeachment tool.
 Unfortunately, the attempt to impeach Clinton exposed a weakness in the process, that the House of Representatives can decide for partisan reasons to pursue impeachment.
 That view was only strengthened when the House of Representatives failed to pursue impeachment when George W. Bush lied to Congress and the American people regarding the war in Iraq.
 As a result, many people see impeachment today as merely a partisan way to threaten and possibly remove your political opponents from office.

 So how do we breathe life back into impeachment?
 Unfortunately, presidents now regularly engage in behavior that would’ve been considered impeachable early in American history.
 It would be difficult to name a president in the last 50 years who would be immune.
 Certainly our use of drones to bomb foreign countries with whom we are not at war (Bush/Obama) would’ve easily been considered an impeachable offense a hundred years ago.
 However, most of the impeachable offenses Obama has committed in office pale in comparison to his predecessor.
-Does that mean you should not pursue impeachment of Obama?
+Should we have pursued impeachment of Obama?
 This is a difficult question.
 If you fail to impeach someone who commits larger offenses, but then impeach someone who commits lesser offenses (who also happens to be our first black president), what does this do to the perceived legitimacy of the impeachment tool?
-However, we would have a hard time opposing impeachment of a president who bombs other countries without first getting a declaration of war by Congress.
+I would argue that it further diminishes impeachment as a legitimate process.
+That being said, I would have a hard time opposing impeachment of a president who bombs other countries without first getting a declaration of war by Congress.

-So again, to breathe life back into impeachment, It is important to use the tool the next time a president commits a “high crime” that is seen as being anomalous given current norms for behavior as president.
+So again, to breathe life back into impeachment, I believe it is important to use the tool the next time a president commits a “high crime” that is seen as being anomalous given current norms for behavior as president.
 Unfortunately, a drone strike is not in this category.
-Once we have re-legitimized the tool of impeachment through its use in a way that is seen by the public to be obviously appropriate, we could start to implement the tool more frequently, and with some of the behaviors that have become normalized over the last number of decades (like using drone strikes without a declaration of war).
+Once we have re-legitimized the tool of impeachment through its use in a way that is seen by the public to be obviously appropriate, I believe we could start to implement the tool more frequently, and in regards to some of the behaviors that have become normalized over the last number of decades (like using drone strikes without a declaration of war).
 But first we must put impeachment back into the category of a legitimate tool in the eyes of the public.